jiangfeng1124/transfer/README.md

 ```

 Note: The official Chen12 dataset doesn't contain a dev split, you should create it by randomly select a small subset (1/10) from the (multi-source) training data multiple times as a means of cross-validation.

-(to be updated to python3+ and latest versions of pytorch)

 ### Dependencies
 * Pytorch 0.3